 Having a child in the pediatric intensive care unit can be a very stressful time for families.
 Many parents feel a need to be with their child as much as possible.
 We encourage parents, family and friends to visit as often as possible.
-Siblings who are 10 years of age and older may visit as well.
-Parents will be asked to complete a sibling visitation form.
-All other visitors must be 14 years or older.
+Siblings who are greater than 12 years of age may visit as well.
+Siblings between ages 6 and 12 may be permitted to visit only after meeting with a Child Life Specialist.

 The visiting policy is in place to ensure your child’s privacy as well as safety.
-The following guidelines will help you plan for your visit.
 Your child's nurse will provide you with a copy of detailed visiting guidelines during your first visit.

 - Visitors may not be allowed to enter if they are ill